 Burr A ridge left on the outside copper surface after drilling.

-Capacitance The property of a system of conductors and dielectrics that permits storage of electricity when potential difference exists between conductors.
+Capacitance The property of a system of conductors and dielectrics that permits the storage of electricity when a potential difference exists between conductors.

-Capture Land (Via Top Land) Land where the microvia originates; varies in shape and size based on use(i.e., component mounting, via entrance and conductor).
+Capture Land (Via Top Land) Land where the microtia originates; varies in shape and size based on use(i.e., component mounting, via entrance and conductor).

 Chamfer A broken corner to eliminate an otherwise sharp edge.

-Characteristic Impedance A compound measurement of the resistance, inductance, conductance and capacitance of a transmission line expressed in ohms.
-In printed circuit board, its value depends on the width and thickness of the trace, the spacing from the conductor to ground plane(s), and the dielectric constant (Dk or Er) of the insulating dielectric.
+Characteristic Impedance A compound measurement of the resistance, inductance, conductance, and capacitance of a transmission line expressed in ohms.
+In a printed circuit board, its value depends on the width and thickness of the trace, the spacing from the conductor to the ground plane(s), and the dielectric constant (Dk or Er) of the insulating dielectric.